 2 – Another idea that came up to my mind is the release of an application that could be installed on MAC and Windows computers that would share a piece of your internet connection so others can use it.
 Usually desktop´s PCs dont have wifi incorporated and the internal antennas of laptops computers are not powerful enough so others in a reasonable distance could connect through it.
 But what if you just get a standard USB Wireless antenna/card that would offer a better range.
 I personally for example don’t shutdown my computer at any time of the day, so I could use this option.

 With both these ideas the users around the world that would like to share their internet connection, wouldn’t have to worry about spending more than 50 Euros (with shipping) (USD 66) on a dedicated Fonera and could use their own infrastructure.
 A USB antenna/card would cost much less than 50 Euros!.
-I am sure there would be and could be shipped for free worldwide!
+I am sure there would be some models on DX.COM and could be shipped for free worldwide!